drceph/petroleumgenerator/README.md

 Changelog
 ---------

+0.12:
+* Updated default EU/bucket for fuel (again) to 300k.
+This is after some discussions on the IC2 and FTB forums with people who are better at balance than I.
+* Block now updates texture on activity - you can now tell at a glance that you're burning precious fuel!

 0.10:
 * Updated default EU/bucket for oil and fuel to 30k and 200k respectively.
 Due to relative scarcity of resource compared to other sources.